English Ivy Not Growing: Heat and Low Light Are the Most Common Limiters

 - 3

-Once temperature and light are corrected, add a light monthly feeding through the March–September growing season — ivy's fast trailing habit means it can outrun a depleted pot's nutrient supply even when everything else about its care is right.
+Once temperature and light are addressed, begin a light monthly feeding through the March–September growing season — ivy's fast trailing habit can outrun a depleted pot's nutrient supply even when everything else about its care is otherwise correct.

 Prevention

-- Maintain cool temperatures — below 70°F is where ivy grows best
+- Maintain cool temperatures — below 70°F is where ivy grows most actively

-- Provide good ambient light from a north or east window
+- Provide reliably good ambient light from a north or east window rather than a dim interior spot

 Quick Summary